Support for Survivors

 Housing for Survivors

-Relentless Hope does not have shelter facilities but we do have a list of agencies who provide housing across the country.
+Relentless Hope does not have shelter facilities but we do have a list of agencies who provide safe housing across the country.
 Their programs provide long term shelter, counseling, medical and other services free to survivors.
 Programs typically last 6 – 24 months.
 These are for people who are serious about getting healed which includes breaking relationships with your abusers to gain freedom.
 These shelters are not psych hospitals and do not force medicate.

 Find a Counselor/Life Coach